hyacinthus/caddy-api-gateway-demo/README.md

 Because of caddy's proxy connection reuse feature, you can't test this demo by visit http://{your-host-ip}:2015  in your browser.
 I write a client to send concurrent requests.
-If you have go env,
+If you have golang develop env,
 ```bash
 cd client
 go run main.go